SamMarkowitz/docs-test/docs/02_lesson.md

 ##Run It
 That's it.
 Our operation is all ready.
 Our next step will be to create a flow that uses the operation we just wrote, but we can actually just run the operation as is.

-To do so, save the operation file, fire up the SLANG CLI and enter the following at the prompt to run your operation:
+To do so, save the operation file, fire up the CloundSlang CLI and enter the following at the prompt to run your operation:

 ```bash
 run --f <folder path>/tutorials/base/print.sl --i text=Hi